 This article is part of my series: Excel VBA & Macros – A Step by Step Complete Guide.

-We know how to create macro Sub procedure.
+We know how to create a macro Sub procedure.
 Macro Sub procedure can be executed in many ways.
-But, Function procedure can be executed only in two ways:
+But, the Function procedure can be executed only in two ways:

 - Function procedure can be called from another VBA procedure.

-- You can use it a worksheet formula like predefined Excel functions.
+- You can use a worksheet formula like predefined Excel functions.

 Calling custom functions from a procedure

 Custom functions can be called from another VBA procedure (VBA functions or VBA Sub procedure whatever it is).